 FHA loans are designed for low-to-moderate-income borrowers.
 This type of loan is especially ideal for first-time homebuyers as it allows you to borrow up to 96.5% of the value of the home.
 You will need to make up the rest of the 3.5% through a down payment that can come from savings, a gift from a family member, or a down payment assistance grant.

 Additionally, your credit score needs to be above 580 in order to qualify for a 3.5% down payment.
-If your credit score is less than 58 but is still above 500, you may still qualify for an FHA loan with a high down payment amount of 10%.
+If your credit score is less than 580 but is still above 500, you may still qualify for an FHA loan with a high down payment amount of 10% or more.

 In exchange for guaranteeing your loan, you are required to pay an additional amount each month for a mortgage insurance premium (MIP).
 The annual amount for your MIP depends on your original loan amount and original down payment percentage.
 For instance, if your original loan amount was less than $625,000 and you paid more than 5% for your original down payment then your annual MIP percentage will be 0.80%.